surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 ### Twist

-This oscillator imports a rather famous Eurorack macro oscillator into Surge, based on Émilie Gillet's device.
+This oscillator imports a rather famous Eurorack macro oscillator into Surge XT, based on Émilie Gillet's device.
 You can read the manual for the hardware module on which this oscillator is based [here](https://mutable-instruments.net/modules/plaits/manual).

 This implementation presents all 16 oscillator modes and the controls are dynamically renamed appropriately for every model.
-Core differences between the hardware module and Surge's implementation are:
+Core differences between the hardware module and Surge XT's implementation are:

 1. By default, the LPG in the module is disabled, but by activating the LPG level and decay sliders with (right-click, then Activate), the LPG will be triggered per voice for each received MIDI note.